rstudio/rsconnect/guide/guide.md

 ### Package Dependencies

 When you deploy your application, the `shinyapps` package will attempt to detect the packages that are used by your application.
-This list of packages and its dependencies are sent along with your code to the ShinyApps.io service so the packages can be built and installed into the R library for your application.
+This list of packages and their dependencies are sent along with your code to the ShinyApps service so the packages can be built and installed into the R library for your application.
 The first time you deploy your application, it may take some time to build these packages depending on how many of them there are.
 However, you will not have to wait for these packages to build during subsequent deployments (unless you upgrade or downgraded a package).